This lesson covers how to define boards in the nRF Connect SDK using both hardware models v1 and v2 (HWMv1 and HWMv2 respectively).

 It contains select statement(s)

-select … if statements for multi-cores SoC or multi-SoC board
+select … if statements are needed for multi-core SoCs or multi-SoC boards

 Here are some examples: